AntCPLab/OpenBumbleBee/README.md

 pip install 'transformers[flax]' #Install HuggingFace transformers library
 ```

+About the commands used to install the above dependencies, you can follow [Ubuntu docker file](https://github.com/secretflow/devtools/blob/main/dockerfiles/ubuntu-base-ci.DockerFile).

-Change the pointer activation functions to a Python call so that we can hijack them.
+### Change the pointer activation functions to a Python call so that we can hijack them.

-**NOTE:** Make sure the following modifications are properly done.
+**NOTE: Make sure the following modifications are properly done.**

+**Why?** In SPU, we apply a Python hijack like [this](examples/python/ml/flax_bert/flax_bert.py#68) to replace the entire activation calls with our MPC protocols.
+This hijack provides a simpler alternative to IR rewriting.
+Pattern matching all IR operations for complex activation functions, such as GeLU, is a tedious task.
+For the softmax function, we can easily apply this Python hijack.
+However, for the GeLU/SILU activations, we unfortunately need to modify the HuggingFace source code.
+This is because the activation calls used by HuggingFace are not Python calls but C pointer functions.

 ```python
 # transformers/models/gpt2/modeling_flax_gpt2.py#294